 In addition to using more quantitative methods to collect and analyze data, I show that quantitative analysis can be performed on spontaneous multimodal speech in naturalistic speech settings.
 Linguistic researchers in multimodal speech have noted that the production of manual or bodily gestures can sometimes be biased or limited by the experimental task, and more research in ecologically valid settings is required.
 My research investigates whether spontaneous manual gestures and their association with speech is dependent on the speech task or speech context (such as demonstration versus conversation) in which they occur.
 I am also investigating how speech prosody interacts with manual gesture; for example, whether manual gestures occurring during phrase-initial regions in speech are associated with different properties than manual gestures occurring during peak intensity or phrase-final regions in speech.
 The results of this work show promising new directions that will help expand understanding and future research in multimodality from a linguistic perspective.

 Gordon Danner, S., Vilela Barbosa, A., & Goldstein, L. 2017.
 Quantitative Analysis of Multimodal Speech Data.
 Journal of Phonetics.
-Manuscript submitted for publication.
+Invited manuscript, revised and resubmitted for publication.

 Gordon Danner, S. 2017.
 Effects of Speech Context on Characteristics of Manual Gesture.
 Ms, USC

 Samantha Gordon Danner, Louis Goldstein & Eric Vatikiotis-Bateson.
 2017.
 Task-dependent Coordination of Vocal Tract and Manual Gestures.
 LSA 2017 Annual Meeting, Austin, TX.
 (More information about software used coming soon)